 - Decorative elements: Balustrades, door fittings, door handles, lamps - copper details add elegance and class to interiors and buildings.

-- Sculpture and Crafts: Copper is a malleable material, ideal for creating sculptures, figurines, interior design elements and utility items with a unique character.
+- Sculpture and Crafts: Copper is a malleable material, ideal for creating sculptures, figurines, interior design elements and everyday objects with a unique character.

 - Cookware: Copper pots and pans are valued by professional chefs for their excellent heat conduction and even temperature distribution.